krisnotchris/Hacktoberfest-2016-Game/README.md

 Note:

-1.Instead of classic chessboard tiles, Digital Ocean's cloud logo with different colours could be used.
+1. Instead of classic chessboard tiles, Digital Ocean's cloud logo with different colours could be used.
-2.Hacktoberfest stickers could be used to represent the special move indicators.
+2. Hacktoberfest stickers could be used to represent the special move indicators.